mr-andreas/mosa/README.md

 }
 ```

-## reducer
+## resolver

-The reducer resolves all declarations in the manifest and returns them.
+The resolver resolves all declarations in the manifest and returns them.
 The
 declarations returned will all have concrete values.
 This gives us a definition
 of how the final state of our target system should look like.

-After our AST above has been run through the reducer, the following will be
+After our AST above has been run through the resolver, the following will be
 returned:

 ```